chrisrossx/TotalDestruction/README.md

 This project just started out as a fun project to spend some of my down time on.
 But after getting started on it, I couldn't stop programming.
 This isn't my finest example of clean source code or best practices, escpially in commenting my code...
 Also, while developing the game engine code, I changed startegies and code concepts several times, so some secitons of code follow old patterns.

+Building the game engine and game mechanics was a lot of fun, and the type of problem that I really enjoy.
+It was easy to spend most of my evenings deep in concentration working on a problem and new code.
+However, I did find it hard to stay motivated once I was building out the levels.

 One of the last things I did was work on a Level Editor, complete with customer pygame GUI!.

 ![Level Editor](/screenshot_level_editor.png)